 Strengths, Weaknesses, and Abilities

-However, Sheemie’s weaknesses stem from his childlike nature and limited understanding of complex situations, which can make him vulnerable to manipulation and physical harm.
+However, Sheemie’s weaknesses stem from his childlike nature and limited understanding of complex situations, which can make him vulnerable to manipulation.
 His earnestness and trust in others, while endearing, sometimes put him at risk in a world filled with deception and danger.
+Additionally, the strain of using his psychic abilities takes a toll on his physical health.

 Key Relationships